antor44/livestream_video/README.md

 **Q: Sometimes when I generate a subtitle, the text is ruined and gets stuck with a repeated phrase.**

-A: This is one of the well-known limitations of the current version of OpenAI's Whisper AI, which occurs even with the larger models.
-You could try again with another model size or try cutting the audio/video file into various chunks.
+A: This is one of the well-known limitations of the current version of OpenAI's Whisper AI, known as hallucinations.
+This issue persists even with larger models and is even more problematic in the latest and more accurate larger-v3 model.
+You could try using a different model or attempt to divide the audio/video file into various chunks.
+The optional OpenAI Whisper executable could help reduce hallucinations when generating subtitles.
+However, there are many parameters shared by users, and no one has found the magic formula yet.

 **Q: The transcriptions I get are not accurate?**